andersonopt/website/content/blog/product-release-notes-7-21-20.md

 Want to evaluate what areas are most buildable _before_ you start searching for specific parcels?
 You can now run a buildable area analysis-like evaluation on much larger geographic areas -- before you pull in parcels.

-Trace out an area to evaluate, run Prescan, and see what areas to target for further siting.
+Trace out an area to evaluate, then run the Prescan analysis, and see what areas to target for further siting and parcel searches.

 > (Note: The first iteration of this feature is only available the project-level (not View Asset map)).